EU watchdog tells banks to set own limits on "shadow banking" links

-Regulators worry that risks will shift from mainstream lenders to the more opaque "shadow banks" like money market funds, finance companies and securitization or the pooling of loans to create a security.
+Regulators worry that risks will shift from mainstream lenders to the more opaque "shadow banks" like money market funds, finance companies and securitisation or the pooling of loans to create a security.

 "Shadow banking has the potential of putting the stability of the financial system at risk," said Isabelle Vaillant, director of regulation at the EU's European Banking Authority.